RSipra/semantic_verification_engine/README.md

 - The CLI MVP gameflow is documented in both [flowchart](docs/MVP/MVP_gameflow_v1_flowchart_view.svg) and [text](docs/MVP/MVP_gameflow_v1_text.md) formats.
 - See the [Changelog](CHANGELOG.md) for a record of updates and changes.

+## Phase 1: MVP Development & Data Analysis Outcomes

+### Data Analysis Results
+- Deduplicated ~37% of the dataset using semantic similarity (cosine similarity + graph analysis), improving data quality and reducing redundancy.
+- Identified and corrected all incomplete multiple-choice questions using semantic checks.
+- Achieved 100% classification accuracy of question types (factual recall, explanatory, multiple-choice) through tokenization and keyword-based feature engineering.
+- Discovered dataset imbalance: 97% factual recall questions, mostly focused on potions and magical creatures.
+- Developed an automated data ingestion pipeline with integrated quality checks and duplicate detection using learned cosine similarity thresholds; the pipeline automatically generates a detailed dashboard summarizing ingestion status and data quality metrics on completion.
+- Built a reusable `eda_scripts` module for standardized dataset exploration and preprocessing.
+- Augmented the dataset by adding 100+ explanatory questions to balance question types and showcase semantic NLP capabilities.
+- Plan to generate another 500 additional high-quality questions (primarily explanatory type) using LLM prompt engineering and API integration, to significantly improve dataset diversity and coverage.

+### MVP Development & Testing
+- Built CLI MVP with core trivia gameplay, house point scoring, and user interaction.
+- [Link to CLI Docker container / demo] (add once deployed)
+- Plan to begin user testing next week, tracking metrics such as:
+  - Number of game sessions played
+  - User accuracy and response patterns
+  - Bug reports and feature requests
+- Screenshots of current CLI interface and gameplay experience:

 ## Features

 ### Current features: